So you want to get motivated to write.

 I didn’t want to sit down and write anything new, and even though I had some ideas, I couldn’t start.

-I wasn’t motivated to write.
+I wasn’t motivated to write like others I know.

 If this has ever happened to you, don’t worry.